pH-7/GoodJsCode/readme.md

 }
 ```

 Here, the code doesn’t need to be commented.
-The boolean function says what it does, producing a readable and clean code.
+The boolean conditional function says exactly what it does, producing a readable and clean code 🚀

 Icing on the cake, the code is scalable.
 Indeed, the function `canQrCode` can be placed in a service or helper, increasing the reusability and decreasing the chance of duplicating code.